RandomStudio/tether-lidar2d-consolidation/README.md

 - [x] "Region of interest" using `saveCornerPoints` message could be useful; then send normalised coordinates from this agent
 - [x] "Background" removal
+- [ ] Some proper unit tests for reducer, etc.